in Apukka Resort, Rovaniemi, Lapland

 We love the pure white piles of snow and the clear, cold winter nights with the Northern Lights flickering in the sky.
 We love the culinary heritage of this country and the rich stories from the past told by bonfires.
 We love the fresh air in our lungs and the pure blue waters.
 Simply put, we love it here.

 With these acts of sustainability listed below, we welcome You, dear friend, to Apukka Resort with open arms.
-Once here, you’ll experience why the world around us is so special and worth looking after.
+Once here, you’ll experience why the world around us is so unique and worth looking after.

 We invite our guests and cooperators to join our sustainability work!